inmindos/thinking-flaws/Risk compensation.md

 tags: [ "cognitive-bias", "cbias-act-fast", "cbias-act-fast-important" ]
 source: "https://en.wikipedia.org/wiki/Risk_compensation"
 aliases: ["Peltzman effect"]
+excerpt: "We adjust behavior according to perceived risk - we are more risk taking when we feel protected, and more careful when we sense greater risk."
 ---

 We adjust behavior according to perceived risk - we are more risk taking when we feel protected, and more careful when we sense greater risk.